“The Manster” on “Off Beat Cinema!” Saturday@Midnight on WBBZ-TV

 The background music for the show is performed by local musicians David Kane’s Them Jazzbeards.
-Kane will be featured in this special episode.
 The program consistently supports Western New York musicians, artists, filmmakers, and organizations, giving them exposure on a national platform.
-They include the creators of FilmDumpster.com and the Buffalo Dreams Fantastic Film Festival.

 “Off Beat Cinema” delivers the good, the bad, and the foreign, showcasing campy sci-fi classics as diverse as “Teenagers from Outer Space” to classic “art films” such as “Rashomon”; with silent film greats like Charlie Chaplin’s “The Gold Rush.”

-Moving forward for the 25th anniversary season, “Off Beat Cinema” is hoping to host a film festival at an area theater; more remote telecasts from Comicon’s and Western New York destinations shot in HD; a full studio audience participation show from the WBBZ-TV studio; and continuing to post programs on digital platforms.
+Moving forward “Off Beat Cinema” is looking to host a film festival event at an area theater; more remote telecasts from Comicon’s and Western New York destinations shot in HD; and continuing to post programs on digital platforms.

 Viewers can connect with “Off Beat Cinema” online at www.offbeatcinema.tv and “Like” “Off Beat Cinema” on Facebook.
 You can follow the show on Twitter @OffBCinema.
 “Off Beat Cinema” also has a channel on You Tube.